satellitecomponent/Neurite/README.md

 Neurite iteratively defines interactive and modular graphs of reasoning, computation, research, and creation.
 Nodes can take on any use case in code.

-### `Complexity Inspires Creativity`
+### `Complexity Inspires Creativity / Basins Attract`
 Whether you're a researcher, writer, artist, developer, educator, or simply a curious thinker, Neurite offers a departure from the conventional interface.
-It is a multifaceted landscape for ever branching pathways of thought.
+It's an interactive landscape that traces the ever branching pathways of thought.

 ### **Available through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/)
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.